databricks/scala-style-guide/README.md

 Code is __written once__ by its author, but __read and modified multiple times__ by lots of other engineers.
 As most bugs actually come from future modification of the code, we need to optimize our codebase for long-term, global readability and maintainability.
 The best way to achieve this is to write simple code.

+Scala is an incredibly powerful language that is capable of many paradigms.
+We have found that the following guidelines work well for us on projects with high velocity.
+Depending on the needs of your team, your mileage might vary.

 ## <a name='TOC'>Table of Contents</a>